chinamike65/hugo-tuolesi/content/book4/book4en.md

 Solitary Arhats have not only cut off their afflictions, but also cut off part of cognitive obstructions.

 Their level of enlightenment is higher than Shravaka Arhats.
-Therefore, their appearance has a little of the Buddha's thirty-two marks and eighty auspicious features.
-For example, they have a part of the topknot, which the Shravaka Arhats do not have.
+Therefore, their appearance has a little of the Buddha's thirty-two excellent marks and eighty auspicious features.
+For example, they have part of the topknot, which the Shravaka Arhats do not have.

 5

-The goal of the Path of the Middle Scope training is to be liberated.
+The goal of the training in the Path of the Middle Scope is to be liberated.
 To be liberated is to have an enlightened mind, the realisation of Buddha-nature.

 Everyone has Buddha-nature, not only humans.